-Rejection of reflections coming from beyond the radar's instrumented range through advanced signal processing;
+Rejection of reflections coming from beyond the radar's instrumented range through the use of advanced signal processing;

-A high probability of target detection in only one antenna scan with excellent performance even when multipath and other propagation anomalies are present.
+A high probability of target detection in only one antenna scan with excellent performance even when multi-path and other propagation anomalies are present.

 Aerostat-mounted VHF and UHF transceivers are used by operation center controllers for direct communication with friendly interceptor aircraft operating inside the aerostat radar's detection range.
-There is simultaneous radar data transmission to a site maintenance ground center so as to supply ground-based personnel with continuous data to support system performance evaluation and preventive maintenance planning.
+There is simultaneous radar data transmission to a site maintenance ground center so as to supply ground-based personnel with continuous data to support system performance evalu ation and preventive maintenance planning.